thechenlab/Glimmer/README.md

 ## ✨ Features

-- Construct spatial graphs using KNN or radius-based methods
 - Learn neighbor weights via Dirichlet energy minimization
 - Fully compatible with `AnnData` and `Scanpy` workflows
 - Scales to millions of cells using multiprocessing